Types of Workers Compensation Benefits in Virginia – Find Out What Work Comp Benefits are Available

-As someone suffering from a work injury, you deserve to know the types of Virginia workers compensation benefits available to you.
-Getting these benefits won’t be easy.
-The insurance company and its army of attorneys and claims adjuster may do everything they can to keep you from recovering.
-That’s why having a skilled Virginia workers compensation lawyer to guide you through the claims process can be invaluable.
+There are many types of workers compensation benefits available to injured workers who have been hurt in a workplace accident or diagnosed with an occupational disease in Virginia.
+But getting these benefits won’t be easy.
+The insurance company and its army of attorneys and claims adjuster may do everything they can to keep you from recovering the benefits you’re owed.

-Workers compensation is often the last line of defense for injured workers and their families.
-With workers compensation, the injured employee has a chance at a full recovery and may be able to avoid financial ruin.
+Workers compensation insurance coverage is often the last line of defense for injured workers and their families.
+With workers compensation insurance, the injured employee has a chance at a full recovery and may be able to avoid financial ruin.
 Without it, he or she may lose their ability to return to their pre-injury employment and suffer financial hardship from which it may take years to recover.

 Workers compensation is a state-mandated social insurance program.
 Virginia workers compensation is separate from workers comp programs offered in other states and by the federal government.

-Virginia has its own Workers Compensation Act, Workers’ Comp Commission, and rules and regulations.
-That’s why it’s important to get help from an attorney who focuses on workers compensation in Virginia, not somewhere else.
-The laws and available workers compensation benefits vary from state to state.
+It’s important that you hire an attorney who focuses on work injury claims in Virginia, not somewhere else.
+The laws and workers compensation benefits available differ from state to state.

-This article is your guide to Virginia workers compensation benefits.
-This page and the articles it links to explain the different work comp benefits available to you and your family in Virginia.
+This article is your guide to the different types of Virginia workers compensation benefits.
+This page and the articles it links to explain the different workers comp benefits available to you and your family in Virginia.

-The workers comp benefits available will vary depending on your injury and its severity.
+The workers comp benefits available and the amount of each benefit will vary depending on your injury, its severity, and your pre-injury average weekly wage.
 Usually they include medical benefits, wage replacement benefits, permanent disability compensation, and other services to help you recover and return to work.

 Medical Treatment for Your Work Injury